 Paraid met these challenging requirements specified by the National Neo-Natal Transport Programme in the form of the Elevating Transporter+ Intensive Care Trolley.
 The new Elevating Transporter+ Trolley has now been deployed across the whole of Ireland – and is used to support critical care patients, with approximately 50-60 air transports each year.

-Steve Jinks, product development manager at Paraid explained: “We specialise in designing and manufactuering complex patient transportation trolley’s to support critically ill neonatal patients.
-It is testament to the collaborative approach taken, to have been able to create such a versatile trolley that will help to save young lives in Ireland for many years to come.” ?
+A member of the Product Development team explained: “We specialise in designing and manufacturing complex patient transportation trolley’s to support critically ill neonatal patients.
+It is testament to the collaborative approach taken, to have been able to create such a versatile trolley that will help to save young lives in Ireland for many years to come?”